Tree Removal Costs in Manassas at a Glance

 - Trees above a certain size threshold in protected areas

 Your tree service professional will know the local requirements and can advise you before any work begins.
 When in doubt, a quick call to Prince William County's zoning office can confirm whether your removal needs approval.
+To learn more about if you need a permit, see our complete tree removal permit guide for Manassas.

 Licensing Requirements in Virginia